pratikcodes07/Test/README.md

-Zomato Restaurant Data Analysis
+Zomato-Dashboard

-Problem Statement:-
+Problem Statement

-This dashboard helps the zomato understand their customers better.
-It helps the zomato know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
-It also lets them know the average delay & departure time, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted delays.
+This dashboard helps Zomato as a company to understand their customers better.
+It helps zomato know if their customers are satisfied with their restaurants.
+Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these areas.
+It also lets them know the average,min and max prices for two people having a specific cuisine meal at a restaurant thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these unwanted factors.

-Steps followed:-
+Steps followed

-Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+Step 1 : Load data into Power BI Desktop, data is collected from 2 datasets one being the zomato restaurant data in the csv format and the other being the the country dataset which is in xslv format.

 Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.

 Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".

-Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".
+Step 4 : It was observed that in there were some errors in the first column "Restaurant id" which was removed using the remove errors function.

 Step 5 : From the zomato restaurant dataset four columns were identified which were of not any use for this analysis so they were dropped,"Address","Locality","Longitude","Latitude".